wendellmi/wendellmi/README.md

 ## Hello there, I'm Wendell 👨‍💻​👋

-Systems Administrator and technology enthusiast.
-I create innovative solutions, develop modern automations and explore AI to deliver impactful results across different industries. ​📈​📊​🌍​
+Systems administrator and technology and AI enthusiast.
+I create innovative solutions, develop modern automation, and use AI to generate impactful results across a variety of industries. 📈📊🌍

 **Tools 🛠**